 Online Tool: Disclosing Violence and Abuse

-The following form can be used to submit an Anonymous or Identified Disclosure about an incident of sexual violence, harassment, hate-crime and/or relationship abuse.
+The following form can be used to submit an Anonymous or Identified Disclosure about an incident of violence and abuse such as sexual violence, harassment, hate-crime and/or relationship abuse.
 You can make a disclosure about an incident that happened to you, or on behalf of someone else.

 If you make an Identified Disclosure, a member of the Disclosure Response Team will contact the student affected and offer support.
 Our trained Disclosure Response Advisors are based in the Student Wellbeing Team and are here to: